 The more on-page SEO elements you address effectively, the higher your site will rank in organic searches.

-Off-page SEO also helps improve your ranking, but it's harder to take action to directly improve it.
-That's because off-page SEO involves sites that aren't yours.
+Off-page SEO also helps improve your site ranking, since Google sees links as “endorsements” that will refer popularity towards your site, but it's harder to take action to directly improve it.
+That's because off-page SEO involves sites that aren't yours, but are linking to you.
 This may include:

 - Blogs and articles that link to your content